-- CISC 501 Computer organization and Architecture - CISC 502 Mathematics in Computing - CISC 503 Data Structures and Algorithms - MSIT 501 Foundations of Programming, Data Structures and Algorithms when required, must be completed prior to taking courses at the 600 level.
+- CISC 501 Computer Organization and Architecture - CISC 502 Mathematics in Computing - CISC 503 Data Structures and Algorithms - MSIT 501 Foundations of Programming, Data Structures and Algorithms

+These are in addition to the required credit hours at the 600 level.
+Courses at the 500 level, when required, must be completed prior to taking courses at the 600 level.
 All 500-level courses must be completed with a grad 'B' or higher to continue in the program.
 MSIT 501 is prerequisite to CISC 503.